alfaloo/tp/docs/DeveloperGuide.md

 #### Clearing All Entries : `clear`
 Steps:
-1. Execute the `clear` command and confirm if all data is wiped from MediClI.
+1. Execute the `clear` command and confirm if all data is wiped from MediCLI.
 2. Ensure there is no remaining data after executing this command.
 3. Verify that there is no confirmation prompt and data deletion is immediate.